 Most states also limit brewers' ability to prevent distributors from transferring their distribution rights under distribution agreements.
-Typically, states allow brewers to require distributors to provide them with written notice and obtain their prior approval before transferring any substantial portion of the distribution rights licensed under the distribution agreement to another distributor, or in advance of a change of ownership or control of the distributor.
+Typically, states allow brewers to require distributors to provide them with written notice and obtain their prior approval before transferring any substantial portion of the distribution rights licensed under the 60 | The Practical Lawyer June 2014 distribution agreement to another distributor, or in advance of a change of ownership or control of the distributor.
 However, in most states, brewers may not withhold consent or unreasonably delay a distributor transfer if the transferee meets reasonable standards and qualifications required by the brewer which are nondiscriminatory and are applied uniformly to all distributors similarly situated.
+In addition, most state beer distribution statutes allow distributors and their owners to transfer, bequeath or devise their interest in the distribution business, and the distribution agreement, without the need to obtain the brewer's consent, and sometimes without notice.